 MLT 270.
-The Way of St. James: An Interdisciplinary Study (Also AAH 212 (Not offered 2008-09).
+The Way of St. James: An Interdisciplinary Study (Also AAH 212) (Not offered 2009-10).
 Prerequisite to the course "Hiking the Trail in Spain."
 Teaches the history, literature, art, and architecture of the route to Santiago de Compostela in northern Spain.
 Readings include selections from Berceo, the Songs of Mary, and various texts on Romanesque art and architecture.
-GenEd: EuC
+GenEd: HuL,LCC

 MLT 271T.
-Hiking the Trail in Spain (Also AAH 213T) (Not offered 2008-09).
+Hiking the Trail in Spain (Also AAH 213T) (Not offered 2009-10).
 Students who take this "mini-term" abroad must have taken MLT 270 on campus.
 The course takes place in Spain, where students will walk a portion of the actual route to Santiago de Compostela.
+GenEd: LCC

 MLT 272.
-Art and Politics in Spain: From the Civil War to Postfrancoism and Postmodernity(Not offered 2008-09).
+Art and Politics in Spain: From the Civil War to Postfrancoism and Postmodernity(Not offered 2009-10).
 The impact that political events of this century in Spain have had on Spanish society and culture, as manifested in the arts in general and in literature in particular.
-GenEd: Eu-L
+GenEd: HuL, LCC

 MLT 273.
-Re-Viewing Spanish Cinema: From Dictators, Bullfighters and Flamenco to Nationalisms and Globalization(Not offered 2008-09).
+Re-Viewing Spanish Cinema: From Dictators, Bullfighters and Flamenco to Nationalisms and Globalization(Not offered 2009-10).
 This course examines the works of such well known artists/filmmakers as Medem, Almodóvar, Bigas Luna, de la Iglesia, Aménabar, among others, who often directly engage with questions of "Spanishness," of the nature of regional and ethnic diversity and identities within Spain, and the place of these identities in the wider framework of filmmaking in Europe.
 Furthermore, it will also study popular cinema which has been successful in a national context under the Franco regime and since the coming of democracy in the 1970s.
-GenEd: EuC
+GenEd: LCC

 MLT 274.
-Trash and Transgression: Spanish Surrealism and Popular Culture in Dalí, Lorca and Buñuel (Not offered 2008-09).
-This course studies the work of a group of young Spanish poets, playwrights, filmmakers and painters, generally known as the Group of '27, who constituted the most important Spanish renaissance of the last centuries, and which was broken abruptly by the Civil of War of 1936.
+Trash and Transgression: Spanish Surrealism and Popular Culture in Dalí, Lorca and Buñuel (Not offered 2009-10).
+This course studies the work of a group of young Spanish poets, playwrights, filmmakers and painters, generally known as the Group of '27, who constituted the most important Spanish renaissance of the last centuries, and which was broken abruptly by the Civil War of 1936.
 We will examine the popular roots of some of their works as well as some of their most distinct contributions to Surrealism, as exemplified by Buñuel's cinematic innovation and its religious conflictions and repressed sexual longings.
 Gen.Ed.
-EU-L, Eu-C
+HuL, LCC

 MLT 280.
 The Nobel Laureates of Latin America.
-(Not offered 2008-09).
+(Not offered 2009-10).
 An analysis of aesthetic, philosophical, and political problems in Latin American literature as expressed in the writings of five laureates - Gabriela Mistral, Pablo Neruda, Miguel Angel Asturias, and Gabriel Garcia Marquez, and Octavio Paz.
-GenEd: CDLA
+GenEd: HuL, LCC

 MLT 281.
-Screening Identities in Latin American Cinema (Winter; Garcia).
+Screening Identities in Latin American Cinema (Not offered 2009-10).
 A survey of the main trends in film production in Latin America since the 1950s (Mexican Golden Age Cinema, Brazilian Cinema Novo, Cuban Imperfect Cinema, Mexican New Wave, the 1990's and beyond).
 Readings and discussions on issues of film history, aesthetics, representation and reception will frame our critical reflection on the construction of identities (inner-city youth, gender roles, masculinities, race and ethnicity, and US Latinos).
-GenEd: CDLA
+GenEd: LCC

 MLT 282.
-North/South Relations and Diasporic Politics (Not offered 2008-09).
+North/South Relations and Diasporic Politics (Not offered 2009-10).
 This course explores the cultural and political interaction between North and South that historically has helped to define the geography of the Americas.
 As an interdisciplinary course, North/South will draw students into ongoing debates about linguistic and intercultural exchange and conflict within hemispheric politics.
-GenEd: CDLA
+GenEd: HuL, LCC